racoelhosilva/FSI_ctfsAndLogbooks/CTF8.md

 ```
 It checks if `<letter_position>` character of the admin's password hash has an ASCII value `<letter>`, and, if it is true, it will perform a 10 second delay.
 Therefore, by going through each ASCII character in in creasing order, and assuming that the delay time is not reached with the previous requests, we character that matches the one in the database text will be the one being processed when the end of the delay is reached.
 The code from the repository automates this process.

-This is the code for the attack: We changed the delay from `0.3` to `10`, since the server was relatively slow to respond, which made the assumption we mentioned previously not hold and the script guess the wrong characters.
+The code for the attack is shown below:
+> Note: We changed the delay from `0.3` to `10`, since the server was relatively slow to respond, which made the assumption we mentioned previously not hold and the script guess the wrong characters.

 ```py
 import requests